- What to Do if You are the Victim of Sexual Assault

 - Contact the police, as Illinois has a stalking law (see applicable state laws).

 - Consider getting a court order that tells the stalker to stay away from you.

 - Tell your family, friends, roommates, coworkers, Campus Security, and the Office of Student Affairs about the stalking and seek their support.

 Adapted from the National Center for Victims of Crime: victimsofcrime.org

 Keeping Safe when Traveling Around Campus and the City

 - Try to arrive at and leave social gatherings with a group of people you trust.

 - Avoid giving out your personal information (phone number, where you live, etc.).
-If someone asks for your number, take his/her number instead of giving out yours.
+If someone asks for your number, take their number instead of giving out yours.

 - Keep track of your drinking.
-Watch your drink as it is made and don’t leave it unattended; avoid group drinks like punch bowls.
+Watch your drink as it is made and don’t leave it unattended; avoid group drinks.

 - If you feel extremely tired or drunk for no apparent reason, find your friends and ask them to leave with you as soon as possible.

 - Make sure your cell phone is easily accessible and fully charged.

 - Be familiar with where emergency phones are installed in SAIC buildings.

 - Avoid dimly lit places; take major, public paths rather than less populated shortcuts.